 Official: Chinese vaccines’ effectiveness low

-In a rare admission of the weakness of Chinese coronavirus vaccines, the country's top disease control official says their effectiveness is low and the government is considering mixing them to give them a boost.
+In a rare admission of the weakness of Chinese coronavirus vaccines, the country's top disease control official says their effectiveness is low and the government is considering mixing them to get a boost.

 Chinese vaccines “don’t have very high protection rates,” said the director of the China Centers for Disease Control, Gao Fu, at a conference Saturday in the southwestern city of Chengdu.

-Beijing has distributed hundreds of millions of doses in other countries while also trying to promote doubt about the effectiveness of Western vaccines.
+Beijing has distributed hundreds of millions of doses abroad while trying to promote doubt about the effectiveness of the Pfizer-BioNTech vaccine made using the previously experimental messenger RNA, or mRNA, process.

 “It’s now under formal consideration whether we should use different vaccines from different technical lines for the immunization process,” Gao said.

+The coronavirus pandemic, which began in central China in late 2019, marks the first time the Chinese drug industry has played a role in responding to a global health emergency.

+Vaccines made by two state-owned drug makers, Sinovac and Sinopharm, have been exported to 22 countries including Mexico, Turkey, Indonesia, Hungary, Brazil and Turkey, according to the foreign ministry.

-The effectiveness rate of a coronavirus vaccine from Sinovac, a Chinese developer, at preventing symptomatic infections has been found to be as low as 50.4% by researchers in Brazil.
-By comparison, the vaccine made by Pfizer has been found to be 97% effective.
+The effectiveness of a Sinovac vaccine at preventing symptomatic infections was found to be as low as 50.4% by researchers in Brazil, near the 50% threshold at which health experts say a vaccine is useful.
+By comparison, the Pfizer-BioNTech vaccine has been found to be 97% effective.

+Health experts say Chinese vaccines are unlikely to be sold to the United States, Western Europe and Japan due to the complexity of the approval process.

+A Sinovac spokesman, Liu Peicheng, acknowledged varying levels of effectiveness have been found but said that can be due to the age of people in a study, the strain of virus and other factors.

-Beijing has yet to approve any foreign vaccines for use in China, where the coronavirus emerged in late 2019.
+Beijing has yet to approve any foreign vaccines for use in China.

-Gao gave no details of possible changes in strategy but mentioned mRNA, a previously experimental technique used by Western vaccine developers while China’s drug makers used traditional technology.
+Gao gave no details of possible changes in strategy but cited mRNA as a possibility.

 “Everyone should consider the benefits mRNA vaccines can bring for humanity,” Gao said.
 “We must follow it carefully and not ignore it just because we already have several types of vaccines already.”

-Gao previously raised questions about the safety of mRNA vaccines.
+Gao previously questioned the safety of mRNA vaccines.
 He was quoted by the official Xinhua News Agency as saying in December he couldn’t rule out negative side effects because they were being used for the first time on healthy people.

-Chinese state media and popular health and science blogs also have questioned the safety and effectiveness of the Pfizer vaccine, which uses mRNA.
+Chinese state media and popular health and science blogs also have questioned the safety and effectiveness of the Pfizer-BioNTech vaccine.

-As of April 2, some 34 million people have received both of the two doses required by Chinese vaccines and about 65 million received one, according to Gao.
+As of April 2, some 34 million people in China have received both of the two doses required for Chinese vaccines and about 65 million received one, according to Gao.

-Experts say mixing vaccines, or sequential immunization, might boost effectiveness rates.
-Trials around the world are looking at mixing of vaccines or giving a booster shot after a longer time period.
-Researchers in Britain are studying a possible combination of Pfizer and AstraZeneca vaccines.
+The Sinovac spokesman, Liu, said studies find protection "may be better” if time between vaccinations is longer than the current 14 days but gave no indication that might be made standard practice.

 Comments